This article will help you quickly compare and evaluate the best QA automation tools for quality assurance testing.

 Selenium is free to use but offers Sponsorship options for those who want to support the platform.

 The Squish GUI testing tool, a 100% cross-platform tool, comes with a range of features, such as reliable object identification and verification independent of screen layouts, resolution and rendering, a powerful IDE, support for several script languages, and remote testing.
+It also supports behavior-driven development (BDD) and testing.

 One con: Some improvements could be made in end-user training and technical support for this tool.
 For example, open up technical support communication to video calls, etc., rather than email only.

-TestingWhiz offers 300+ commands, integration with bug tracking tools and test management tools, inbuilt job scheduler with trends, continuous server integration, risk-based testing, image comparison, and data cleansing and comparison.
+TestingWhiz offers 300+ commands, integration with bug tracking tools and test management tools, an inbuilt job scheduler with trends, continuous server integration, risk-based testing, image comparison, and data cleansing and comparison.

 TestingWhiz is very easy to use, which is why it scores well in our Usability category within the evaluation criteria.
 Compared to others on this list, the learning curve is quite short.